-If you’re looking to make a big purchase, a number of small purchases or even to consolidate existing debt, you might wonder if a personal loan is the right choice for you.
-What sort of personal loan should you apply for?
-Secured or unsecured, fixed or variable rate?
+Learn about your options and how you can apply for financing.If you’re looking to make a big purchase, a number of small purchases or consolidate existing debt, you might wonder if a personal loan is the right choice for you.
+Not all loans are made equal, so familiarize yourself with your options before jumping into an application.

 What is a personal loan?